Short answer: Because there are hyperproductive people and there is only so much work to be done.

 If some (groups of) people provide a huge amount of the r.t.c. (real, tangible, concrete) value, then most people will provide less than the required value per person (or the 2 people, considering retirees, kids, pregnant women, disabled, diseased, administrators, politicians, police, military, salesmen, preachers, social workers, doctors, teachers, etc.) and will thus make less money in professions focused on providing this kind of value.

 Illustration: If you decided to grow tomatoes in your yard, could you live off of that?
 Could you compete with the big tomato plantations?
-You couldn’t even cover your costs, unless you own acres of land.
+You couldn’t even cover your costs, unless you own acres of land and have large amounts of cash to invest into fertilizers and machines.

 So, if they´re smart, they´ll get different jobs, for example as administrators, politicians, police officers, military workers, salesmen, entertainers, lawyers, authors or artists etc..